Reformed Theological Seminary: Programs of study

-RTS also provides course recordings on iTunes U free of charge.

 Faculty

-RTS has had many notable faculty over the years Including R.C.
-Sproul, John Frame, Roger Nicole, Ronald H. Nash, Steve Brown, Douglas F. Kelly, Richard L. Pratt, Jr., Michael J. Kruger, Bruce Waltke, Willem A. VanGemeren, and Tim Keller.
+RTS has had many notable faculty members, adjunct professors, and visiting lecturers, including R.C.
+Sproul, John Frame, Roger Nicole, Ronald H. Nash, Steve Brown, Douglas F. Kelly, Richard L. Pratt, Jr., Michael J. Kruger, Justin S. Holcomb, Bruce Waltke, Willem A. VanGemeren, and Tim Keller.

 In April 2010, Bruce Waltke offered to resign his professorship at Reformed Theological Seminary because of controversy over a video made by The BioLogos Foundation where he discussed his positive views on evolution.
 Waltke wrote in a letter that he found no fault with the administration of RTS on the matter.

 Campuses

 RTS has campus locations in Jackson, Mississippi; Orlando, Florida; Charlotte, North Carolina; Atlanta, Georgia; Washington, D.C.; as well as its Global Campus.
-RTS also has extension sites in New York City, as well as Dallas and Houston in Texas.
+RTS also has sites in New York City, as well as Dallas and Houston in Texas.

 RTS's Washington, D.C. campus is a member of the Washington Theological Consortium.

 RTS's global campus traces its origins to the Orlando campus, from which distance education was first offered for RTS students in the early 1990s.
-In 1998, the Global campus official launched as a separate "campus".
+In 1998, the Global campus became a separate "campus".
 The global campus eventually became the first online seminary to offer accredited degrees.
+The global offices are now located at the RTS Charlotte campus.